Burroughs Wellcome Fund Climate + Health Excellence (CHEX) Centers

 Up to three awards will be made over two rounds of competition.
 This will be an extremely competitive program.
 We believe that UCI’s best chance of success is if we have an application that includes faculty from across campus and external partners with already established relationships.
 We encourage you to apply jointly.

-Please apply by Tuesday, May 27th by submitting through the UCI Review site.
+Please apply by Tuesday, June 3rd by submitting through the UCI Review site, addressing the following requirements and questions:

-- its effect on UCI’s capacity to sustain strategies for improving human health challenges associated with climate change
+3. How will work supported by this award change your organization’s or organizations’ capacity to sustain basic and applied strategies for improving human health challenges associated with climate change?

 Notification will be made in time for the nominee to meet the August 7 LOI deadline.